sairash/chameli/README.md

 ### Chameli

-A work in progress ast (code) generator written in vlang.
+A work in progress ast (code) generator written in golang.

 __Concept__